mehrankmlf/SecurityKit/README.md

 <p align="center">
 	<b>
-	TPObfuscation is a obfuscation toolbox for Swift!
+	Security Kit is a lightweight framework that helps to achieve a security layer
 	</b>
 </p>